breandan/breandan/research/statement.md

 # Research Statement

 I am a software engineer at McGill University under the supervision of Jin Guo.
-During my Ph.D. studies, I want to build a tool to help software engineers find information and reason about software, by learning to read and write code.
+During my Ph.D., I want to build a tool to help software engineers find information and reason about software, by learning to read and write code.

 ## Introduction